NEXT UP ON this.

 In fact, a nursing degree provides some of the most versatile career options around – for both men and women – and some of them might surprise you.

-‘Wherever there are people, you’ll find nurses,’ says Deakin University’s School of Nursing and Midwifery Senior Research Fellow, Dr Helen Rawson.
+‘Wherever there are people, you’ll find nurses,’ says Deakin University’s Dr Helen Rawson.
 ‘Of course, many nurses work in a hospital environment or a GP clinic, but there are countless other roles, settings and industries where you’ll find nurses working.’

 A valued qualification, nursing can lead to careers in hospitals and beyond.